 Radish, formerly known as Rudy at the shelter, is a 2 year old 10 lb chi mix pup who’s had a tough past of failed families.
 He was adopted from a southern shelter last summer, returned to another shelter last fall, transferred to the Carlsbad shelter, adopted a few days before Xmas, then returned a few days after Xmas due to a bite.
 Radish is a sensitive little dog who just needs understanding people who will not pressure him into feeling like he has no other options.
 He needs people who will help him to feel safe and able to trust humans again, so thankfully we were able to place him into an awesome DMP foster home!
 Radish did so well during this temporary stay that his foster decided they could care for him until he found the perfect home.
 Now Radish is an official Wagging Dog and available for adoption!

 For more info on our Wagging Dog Radish, check out his profile and let us know if you’d like to meet him!

 Read Dudley's Story

 Dudley is an adorable creamy white fluffy who’s just a pup at 2 years old and just shy of 10 lbs.
-His former owner brought him into the shelter to be euthanized for biting, but we feel that his reactivity was due to a bad ear infection in both ears.
+His former owner brought him into the shelter to be euthanized for biting, but we felt that his reactivity was due to a bad ear infection in both ears.
 We can hardly blame him for acting out when he was suffering and in pain.
-He is sensitive to hands reaching over his head, likely because of this, but has been a real gem for all shelter staff and volunteers.
+He is sensitive to hands reaching over his head, likely because of this, but was been a real gem for all shelter staff and volunteers.
 The shelter treated his ear and eye infections and asked if we could give him a break and get to know him better in a temp DMP foster home.
-Lucky Dudley boy landed a great temp foster and we’ll share more about him in the next couple weeks!
+Lucky Dudley boy landed a great temp foster and through our marketing efforts, he found the perfect family to adopt him!
+Yay Dudley!